kingstonduy/WebApplication/HW4/README.md

 The main .jsp file is CourseRegisteration.jsp NOT the index.html.
 Therefore pls run the  CourseRegisteration.jsp

 ### Contact
-Pls contact me [here](https://www.facebook.com/kduyyy/) if u encounter any problem.
+Please contact me [here](https://www.facebook.com/kduyyy/) if u encounter any problem.
 Since the inbox is limited, i may not answer all of your question.
 Good luck next time.